gin66/FastAccelStepper/README.md

 }
 ```

+## Behind the curtains

+The timer 1 is used with prescaler 1.
+With the arduino nano running at 16 MHz, timer overflow interrupts are generated every ~4 ms. This interrupt is used for adjusting the acceleration.

+The timer compare unit toggles the step pin from Low to High very precisely.
+The transition High to Low is done in the interrupt routine, thus the High state is only few us.

 ## TODO

 1. Change from speed [steps/s] into time delta [µs/steps]
 2. Avoid float after use of time delta
-3. Introduce command queue of speed/accel commands - one per stepper
+3. Introduce command queue of speed/accel commands - one per stepper.
+This will allow exact speed control.
 4. Change in direction requires motor stop !
 5. Using constant acceleration leads to force jumps at start and max speed => smooth this out